Get started today.

 Shadow play is the perfect way to explore the different positions of the sun throughout the day.
 You can place simple small toys (like plastic animals) outside onto the playground and, using chalk, draw around the shadows they make.
 Make it even more scientific and measure the shadow change each hour.

-For more brilliant EYFS activities, check out our Ultimate guide to EYFS activities blog post and easily cover the seven areas of learning!
+For more brilliant EYFS activities, check out our Ultimate guide to EYFS activities blog post and easily cover the seven areas of learning and development!

 Sign up to our newsletter for more great content insights like this!